inductivekickback/rc_radio/README.md

   };
 }
 ```
 The transmitter also decides which "transmitter channel" to use (e.g. RC_RADIO_TRANSMITTER_CHANNEL_D) as well as the transmit frequency in hertz.
-Note that when operating as a transmitter, the most recent payload will be reused automatically as needed; this allows the rc_radio_data_set to be called at a lower frequency than the transmit frequency.
+Note that when operating as a transmitter, the most recent payload will be reused automatically as needed; this allows the `rc_radio_data_set` function to be called at a lower frequency than the transmit frequency.

 ### Operation
 The transmit frequency is converted to a TRANSMIT_INTERVAL_US value.
 The transmitter uses this interval to trigger its timer's Capture Compare channel 0 (CC0) interrupt.
 The payload is written to the nrf_esb library during this interrupt to trigger the transmission.
 The receiver can't compute the TRANSMIT_INTERVAL_US until after it has binded to a transmitter.
 It then configures its timer to trigger its CC0 interrupt RX_WIDENING_US microseconds before it expects the transmitter to transmit.